emmo-repo/EMMO/python/emmo/emmodoc/entities.md

   - a fusion can be partitioned in more than one way

+: FLB remobed substrate as substrate has been removed. hybrid, space, time are ; now directly under item
-## substrate
+;## substrate
-It represents the place (in general sense) in which every real world item exists.
+;It represents the place (in general sense) in which every real world ;item exists.

-A substrate provides the dimensions of existence for real world entities.
-It follows the fact that everything that exists is placed somewhere and space and time coordinates can be used to identify it.
+;A substrate provides the dimensions of existence for real world ;entities.
+It follows the fact that everything that exists is placed ;somewhere and space and time coordinates can be used to identify it.

-Substrate is a mereotopological entity.
+;Substrate is a mereotopological entity.

-Substrates are always topologically connected spaces (a topological space X is said to be disconnected if it is the union of two disjoint nonempty open sets.
+;Substrates are always topologically connected spaces (a topological ;space X is said to be disconnected if it is the union of two disjoint ;nonempty open sets.
 Otherwise, X is said to be connected)

-It is the disjoint union of *spacetime* (4D), *space* (3D), *surface* (2D) and *time* (1D).
+;It is the disjoint union of *spacetime* (4D), *space* (3D), *surface* (2D) ;and *time* (1D).

 ## spacetime